-The Chamber of Commerce and Industry of Western Australia Limited is the peak organisation advancing trade and commerce in Western Australia and is driven by our fundamental belief in free enterprise.
+CCIWA is the peak organisation advancing trade and commerce in Western Australia and is driven by our fundamental belief in free enterprise.
 Our vision is for Western Australia to be the best place to live and do business.
 To achieve this, CCIWA listens to and works with stakeholders across the community to understand their challenges.
 CCIWA represents stakeholders from across all regions and industries in Western Australia, including regional Chambers, bilateral Chambers, indigenous bodies and trade and industry associations and businesses, both in the private and government sectors.
 CCIWA undertakes the only non-government economic forecast for WA; provides advice and resources for businesses of all sizes; liaises with trade and industry associations; and spearheads education and training programs to support businesses and grow the local WA workforce.